-Some of my favourite movies include: Lord of the Rings trilogy, Harry Potter series, Howl’s Moving Castle, My Neighbor Totoro, Spirited Away + others by Miyazaki/Studio Ghibli, Deadpool, Hunger Games, Fight Club, Catch Me if You Can, Warcraft, The Matrix, Django, Captain America, Hateful 8, Hidalgo, Hot Fuzz, Zombieland, Eternal Sunshine of the Spotless Mind, District 9, The Last Unicorn, Amelie, The Big Sleep, Pieces of April, Army of Darkness, Nothing to Lose, and Trading Places, Batman/X-men series movies, Inception, Back to the Future series, Memento – among many many endless others.
+Some of my favourite movies include: Lord of the Rings trilogy, Harry Potter, Studio Ghibli films like Howl’s Moving Castle or My Neighbor Totoro, Pacific Rim, Deadpool, Hunger Games, Fight Club, Catch Me if You Can, Warcraft, The Matrix, Django, Captain America, Hidalgo, Hot Fuzz, Zombieland, Eternal Sunshine of the Spotless Mind, District 9, The Last Unicorn, Amelie, The Big Sleep, Pieces of April, Army of Darkness, Nothing to Lose, and Trading Places, Batman, X-men, Inception, Back to the Future series, Memento – among many many endless others.
 You’ll notice I like a mishmash of fantasy, sci-fi, film noir, animation, independent, comedy, etc. as I enjoy a wide range of stories.
 I particularly enjoy adaptations and animations from books, a combination of two loves of mine!

 My “AHA” moment as I call it didn’t occur until I was in my second year of college.
 I’m not exactly the typical film student.
-I did not grow up filming or knowing what I wanted to do.
+I did not grow up filming or knowing what I wanted to do exactly.
+But, I liked creating!
 There was a period of time that myself and my twin sis put together sketches, plays, and theater-like things together and act them out with friends as our “cast” for anybody who would watch.
 Perhaps it was in our nature to create and see things come to life, but I never guessed it at the time.

 To say I’m passionate about every single aspect of movies is putting it lightly.
 Once all the pieces came together, it’s comparable to a slow burn igniting into flames.
 Admittedly, I didn’t start out being an expert.
 I was quite wet-behind-the-ears as we all who start new adventures often times have.
 I frankly won’t ever stop learning new methods or stop improving on cuts.
 If you recall, I did not shoot lots of little short films or gain a lot of experience on my own with it while growing up.
 I hardly think half my old friends from back then would ever guess what I’m up to now.
 I knew I loved movies, art, books, games, and storytelling and here it could all combine into ONE!?
 I only wish I’d done it sooner.